damdaepark/pymatcc/README.md

 - colorcet==3.1.0 <br/>
 - matminer==0.9.0 <br/>

-The package requirements are listed in requirements.txt file.
-Run the following command to install dependencies in your virtual environment:
+The detailed package requirements are listed in requirements.txt file.

-    $ pip install -r requirements.txt

-## Setup
-Pymatcc currently does not support pip/conda installation.

 ## Usage
-Download the repository and run pymatcc by:
+Download the repository and run `pymatcc` by:

-    $ python pymatcc.py -f FILENAME.cif
+    $ python ./script/pymatcc.py -f "/ABSOLUTE/PATH/TO/FILENAME.cif" -o "RESULT_FOLDER_NAME"

+The results are saved in ./dat/results/RESULT_FOLDER_NAME

+You can test running with an out-of-sample data we provide by:

+    $ python ./script/test.py

 ## Data
 Materials Project dataset (ver.
 2022.10.28) was used for training the classifier.